 While the football game we went to when our son was a baby was relatively easy, it was a little different once he started walking.
 Whenever he got restless, we would find an open space for him to safely run around for about 15 minutes before heading back to our seats.
 As our son got closer to 2, he got a little better at sitting but still needed those breaks to run around!

-Stadiums are often limited in food options, and every one that we’ve been to so far has allowed outside food and drinks for babies and toddlers.
+Stadiums are often limited in food options, and every stadium that we’ve been to so far has allowed outside food and drinks for babies and toddlers.
 When our son was just starting to eat solids, bringing our own healthy snacks and meals was important for a happy baby.
 He’s munching on these teething wafers in the picture below, which were a favorite to travel with when he was 8-12 months old.
 Now that our son is a toddler, we typically purchase meals at the stadium or arena but continue to bring snacks so they’re readily accessible.
 Not only does it save money, but it keeps us from having to wait in long lines for food.
 (Because no one wants to deal with a hangry toddler!)

 If you’re used to venturing out with a baby or young toddler, you probably already have a routine for things to bring when going on outings.
 Below are a few things to keep in mind when it comes to having a baby outside for a game.